aashishgarg/scrollPaginator/README.md

-# scrollPaginator(Jquery plugin for a very simple scrolling on the page.)
+# scrollPaginator(Jquery plugin for easy scrolling on the page.)

-* Jquery plugin enabled the pagination in a list page on mouse scroll.
+* Jquery plugin enables the pagination in a list page on mouse scroll.
 * Just add the plugin in the application and it starts working smoothly.
 * Implemented in some enterprise level applications and working perfectly.